nogicoder/farcry/README.md

 <18:12> Lua cvar: (g_timezone,-5)
 ```

-_Note: you might want to parse and load all the console variables declared in the Far Cry log file into a [dictionary](https://docs.python.org/3.7/tutorial/datastructures.html#dictionaries) object.
+_Note: You might want to parse and load all the console variables declared in the Far Cry log file into a [dictionary](https://docs.python.org/3.7/tutorial/datastructures.html#dictionaries) object.
 It would be easier to manipulate these settings later._

 ```bash
 $ grep cvar ./logs/log00.txt | head -n 20